onyx-platform/onyx/doc/user-guide/environment.md

 To launch an in-memory ZooKeeper instance, add `:zookeeper/server? true` to the coordination options.
 Also, specify `:zookeeper.server/port <my port>` so that Curator knows what port to start running the server on.
 As usual, specify `:zookeeper/address "127.0.0.1:<myport>"` so the Coordinator knows what to connect to.

 Since we're presumably using a single Coordinator in development mode, this is the ideal entity to also start up the server.
 Be sure to shut down the Coordinator after every test run when using ZooKeeper.
-If you're test throws an exception and doesn't shut down ZooKeeper, it will remain open.
+If your test throws an exception and doesn't shut down ZooKeeper, it will remain open.
 Firing up the Coordinator again will cause a port collision.

 ##### Peer Connection to In-Memory ZooKeeper